Back in Barnaby’s Bar Luke continued his discussions with the old man…

-Luke’s eyes shifted to his left to the full shot glasses sitting at the end of the table.
+Luke glanced at the full shot glasses at the end of the table.
 I could do with a shot right now.
 He sighed heavily as he sat back in his chair.
-His frustrated eyes moved back to the old man.

 ‘I don’t know…maybe he was flagged down by someone…then ambushed.
 Does it really matter at this stage…?’

 The old man shook his head.
 His expression was one of apparent disappointment.
 ‘Everything is not as it seems,’ he began.
 ‘Yes, I agree it certainly looked like a robbery – murder…but how well has that theory gone for you so far…?’ the old man asked rhetorically, before continuing.
 'The reason why he was there is completely relevant.
 Could he have been meeting someone…?'